FAQs

 Departments will be required to manually track essential personnel’s re-designated time off.

-Essential personnel who call in sick during the Winter Recess who are scheduled to work, must record their sick time and may not re-designate the time off to a future date.
+Essential personnel who call in sick during the Winter Recess and are scheduled to work must record their sick time and may not re-designate the time off to a future date.

-No, if the Winter Recess occurs on a normally scheduled day off, the employee does not re-designate that time off.
-For example, if an employee normally has Tuesday off, they do not re-designate the Winter Recess day which falls on Tuesday.
+For example, if an employee normally has Tuesday off, they do not re-designate the Winter Recess Day which falls on Tuesday.

-Yes, if the University Holiday (December 23, 26, 30) falls on a normally scheduled day off, the employee will be able to re-designate the Holiday to be used prior to June 30, 2023.
+Yes, if the University Holiday (December 25, 26 and January 1) falls on a normally scheduled day off, the employee can re-designate the Holiday to be used before June 30, 2024.